jpb12002/stock-analysis/README.md

 ![Image of execution time refactored script 2018 stocks](https://github.com/jpb12002/stock-analysis/blob/main/VBA_Challenge_2018.png)

 ### Analysis of Stock Outcomes
+Examining the stock outcomes from 2017 and 2018, we can see that 2017 was a more successful year for the stock market overall (at least for the stocks we are analyzing).
+Almost every stock in 2017 had a positive return while only two stocks had positive returns in 2018.
+Because the client Steve is searching for a stock return that is consistently trending upward, we also looked for stocks that had positive returns in both years.
+There were only two stocks that had positive returns in 2017 and 2018: ENPH and RUN.
+We can also see that the total daily volume for these stocks dramatically increased from 2017 to 2018.
+These trends show that investors are confident in the growth of these stocks moving forward.
+Therefore, our client Steven can confidently recommend to his parents that they should invest in either ENPH or RUN.

 #### 2017 Stock Outcomes
 ![Image of 2017 stock outcomes](https://github.com/jpb12002/stock-analysis/blob/main/2017_Stocks_Analysis.png)